klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 [Keyring] is a class that contains the address of the account and the private key(s).

-[Keyring] can be classified into 3 types depending on the type of key being stored.
-There are [SingleKeyring] to store one address and one private key, [MultipleKeyring] to store one address and multiple private keys, and finally, [RoleBasedKeyring] to store one or more private keys for each role.
+[Keyring] can be classified into three types depending on the type of key being stored: [SingleKeyring] to store one address and one private key, [MultipleKeyring] to store one address and multiple private keys, and [RoleBasedKeyring] to store one address and one or more private keys for each role.

 [SingleKeyring] defines `key` property inside, and this `keyring.key` store one private key.